Recently searched

 Bluetooth Low Energy (BLE)

-Zigbee 3.0
+Zigbee 3.0 Module

 Zigbee

-Zigbee is a low-power communication protocol used to create personal area networks.
+Zigbee is a low-power communication protocol developed to create personal area networks.
 Typical applications include domestic automation, device data collection, and other low-power, low-bandwidth uses.
 This technology is limited to transmission distances of 10-100 metres within line of sight to keep consumption down.
 Zigbee has a defined data speed of 250 Kbps and is suitable for intermittent data transmission.

 Zigbee 3.0 is the latest version and is widely used in industrial and factory settings.
 The related protocol Dotdot was created by the same team and has become an internationally accepted, universal method of secure connection between different Internet of Things devices.